MayuriKhinvasara/CanvasDrawView/README.md

 Features Implemented:

-1. Create a custom view canvas.
+1. Create a Custom View canvas.
 2. Create Shapes like Circle, Triangle And Rectangle
 3. Display buttons on screen, to add these shapes at random positions in screen.
 4. Taping on a button will transform that shape to another shape.